inf112-v21/The-Downward-Spiral/README.md

 Run the main class in `src/main/java/inf112.skeleton.app`

-There are two commands you can run.
-To start a server you can simply click the `host` button or if the menu for some reasons don't work simply hit the button `s`.
+To start a server you can simply click the `host` button.
 If you want to play on the same computer as the server is running as you need to enable multiple instances of main.
 The game window will close when you use this option, and server will continue in the terminal.